muhammad-usama-sardar/rats-sec-cons/draft-rats-sardar-sec-cons.md

 * Identity Supplier and its corresponding conceptual message Identity are missing and need to be added to the architecture {{Tech-Concepts}}.
 * Attestation Challenge as conceptual message needs to be added to the architecture {{Tech-Concepts}}.

+## RFC9781

+As argued above for RFC9334, security considerations in {{-rfc9781}} are essentially insufficient.

+## RFC9711

+### Inaccurate opinion

+{{Section 7.4 of -rfc9711}} has:

+{:quote}
+>  For attestation, the keys are associated with specific devices and are configured by device manufacturers.

+The quoted text is inaccurate and just an opinion of the editors.
+It should preferably be removed from the RFC.
+For example, in SGX, the keys are not configured by the manufacturer alone.
+The platform owner can provide a random value called OWNER_EPOCH.

+For technical details and proposed text, see {{Clarifications-EAT}}.

+### Inaccurate Privacy Considerations

+{{Section 8.4 of -rfc9711}} has:

+{:quote}
+>
+The nonce claim is based on a value usually derived remotely (outside of the entity).

+Attester-generated nonce does not provide any replay protection since the Attester can pre-generate an Evidence that might not reflect the actual system state, but a past one.

+See the attack trace for Attester-generated nonce at {{Sec-Cons-RATS}}.

+For replay protection, nonce should *always* be derived remotely (for example, by the Relying Party).

-# Examples of Parts of Specifications That Are Detrimental for Security
+# Examples of Parts of Specifications That are Detrimental for Security

-It is the author's personal opinion that the following parts of designs are detrimental for the RATS ecosystem:
+The author believes that the following parts of designs are detrimental for the RATS ecosystem:

+## Multi-Verifiers
-* Multi-Verifiers {{I-D.deshpande-rats-multi-verifier}}: the design of multi-verifiers not only increases security risks in terms of increasing the Trusted Computing Base (TCB), but also increases the privacy risks, as potentially sensitive information is sent to multiple verifiers.
+The design of multi-verifiers {{I-D.deshpande-rats-multi-verifier}} not only increases security risks in terms of increasing the Trusted Computing Base (TCB), but also increases the privacy risks, as potentially sensitive information is sent to multiple verifiers.

+Besides, the rationale presented by the authors -- appraisal policy being the intellectual property of the vendors -- breaks the open-source nature of RATS ecosystem.
+This requires blindly trusting the vendors and increases the attack surface.

+## Aggregator-based design
-* Aggregator-based design {{I-D.ietf-rats-coserv}}: Aggregator is an explicit trust anchor and the addition of new trust anchor needs to have a strong justification.
+Aggregator in {{I-D.ietf-rats-coserv}} is an explicit trust anchor and the addition of new trust anchor needs to have a strong justification.
+Having a malicious Aggregator in the design trivially breaks all the guarantees.
+It should be clarified how trust is established between Aggregator and Verifier.

 # Security Considerations